Riojan Party

-The Riojan Party (Partido Riojano) is a Spanish political party operating in the autonomous community of La Rioja.
+The Riojan Party (Partido Riojano; now rebranded as PR+ Riojan@s) is a Spanish regionalist political party operating in the autonomous community of La Rioja.
 The party was formed as the Progressive Riojan Party (Partido Riojano Progresista) on 6 December 1982 with the stated aim of occupying the progressive centre in La Rioja.

 History

+Graffiti in Nalda of the old Progressive Riojan Party (PRP) logo.